A Complete Guide To Buying a House in Dubai For Expats - Prices & Process

 - Salary certificate or proof of recurring income

-- For providing evidence that you can afford the evidence, you have to provide bank statement
+- Bank statement, which is evidence that you can afford the investment

 Property taxes in Dubai

 From a residential point of view, Dubai is famous for having one of the most generous laws for taxation across the globe.
 The tax rate mainly depends on whether you want to purchase property through the means of a real estate developer.
 It also depends on whether you require a mode of mortgage financing.
 The table below illustrates some of the usual costs you may be charged to buy property in Dubai.
 However, not all of the charges are related or based upon sales of a property.

 Approximate GBP Value

 Land Registry Tax